 - First and foremost, fiber is most often linked with helping to keep us ‘regular’, which, in turn, is a positive for our entire bodies and can reduce the risk of colon cancer.

-- Eating a good amount of whole-grain fibre can Improve heart health while lowering cholesterol, inflammation and blood pressure.
-This, in turn, reduces the risk of type 2 diabetes, a stroke, obesity etc.
+- Eating a good amount of whole-grain fiber can Improve heart health while lowering cholesterol, inflammation, and blood pressure.
+This, in turn, reduces the risk of type 2 diabetes, stroke, obesity, etc.

-- A fibre-rich diet can help with weight management, as it can keep you satiated for longer, adding bulk and slowing down the digestion process.
+- A fiber-rich diet can help with weight management, as it can keep you satiated for longer, adding bulk and slowing down the digestion process.

-- Fibre is also a natural detoxer, removing toxins from your G.I. tract.
-Soluble fibre soaks up harmful compounds before they’re able to be absorbed by your body.
+- Fiber is also a natural detoxer, removing toxins from your G.I. tract.
+Soluble fiber soaks up harmful compounds before they’re able to be absorbed by your body.

-I think it’s worth stating that, for people with certain digestive issues, fibre can cause some troubles.
+I think it’s worth stating that, for people with certain digestive issues, fiber can cause some trouble.
 Especially if you’re eating too much of one kind – insoluble vs soluble – so consult a dietician, in that case.

 - Frozen peas (or fresh)